Emerjoin/Hi-List/README.md

 Changing the input means: add filtering properties.
 Changing the outcome means: changing the rows composition or even adding rows.

 #### Changing the input
 There two ways this can be achieved.
-One is using an extension the second is using a function on your view scope.
+The first one is using an extension and the second is using a function on your view scope.
 The first approach is discussed on the extensions section.
 Lets see how we can change the inputs of the fetch operation from a function of a view scope:

 ##### Define the function